🐳 Docker

 Info

-You can check if it is installed by running docker-compose -v
+You can check with if it is installed with:

 On Ubuntu, install it using: